 This is my standard recommendation for beginners.
 It’s based on Greek mythology, giving those who have studied it a nice sense of familiarity with the deck.
 Major Arcana and Court cards are associated with a specific story or mythic figure, while the pip cards take us step-by-step through a story associated with the given suit.
 That makes the cards much easier to remember!

 I’ve already done a fairly in-depth review of this deck here.
 The original, which I prefer art-wise, requires a bit of hunting down and can be expensive.
 However, the NEW Mythic Tarot, with “updated” art, is available here for under $10.
-I also highly recommend the workbook, available here for the New Mythic and here for the original.
-I’d say get the book for the original version regardless of which version of the Mythic you go with, though, as the information is the same and it’s much cheaper.
-Yay bargains!

 The Pagan Tarot